 Roberts now has to have a caregiver around the clock to bathe her, change her colostomy bag, tube-feed her three times a day, and crush and administer 14 medications every day.

-Her family is suing to pay for her medical expenses and therapy (to possibly trigger something that can help her at least partially recover).
+Her family sued to pay for her medical expenses and therapy (to possibly trigger something that can help her at least partially recover).
 Her family says her long-term care could cost millions of dollars.

 Roberts is not alone.
 Unfortunately, her case is just one of many that “illustrate a growing concern over America’s high and rising maternal mortality and morbidity rates.”